Don't Be A Tourist. Get Off the Beaten Path in Cuba

 Once, just buying a plane ticket and traveling to Cuba was off the beaten path.
 But this is not the case any longer.
-Since Obama eased travel restrictions between the United States and Cuba, there has been a 77% increase in American tourism.
+Since President Obama eased travel restrictions between the United States and Cuba, there has been a 77% increase in American tourism.
 The tourist trail of travel in Cuba is forming and you’ll see Americans all over the place in typical hot-spots.
 But there are still off the beaten path places, even in Havana, that are mostly untouched by our culture and influence.

 Before your trip, make sure to check out: